 He was arrested at a Black Lives Matter protest.
-Now, he warning others about Florida’s anti-riot proposal.
+Now, he’s warning others about Florida’s anti-riot proposal.

 “When you read their stories, you understand they came from a similar background as me, and I finally found someone I can relate to,” Brooks said.

 Brooks was released from prison in 2016 after serving 8 1/2 years of his sentence.
 After being rejected for most jobs because of his felony record, Brooks found a job stacking pallets of fish and shrimp at a seafood processing plant.
-He was eventually promoted to plant manager.
+He was eventually promoted to plant production manager.

 As he marched around Plant City during the demonstration, Brooks said he thought of childhood friends who remain in prison on 20-year sentences for violating Florida’s RICO Act.